awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

 Response payload:

-To receive the response, subscribe to `$aws/certificates/create/cbor/accepted` or `$aws/certificates/create/json/accepted`
+To receive the response, subscribe to `$aws/certificates/create/cbor/accepted` or `$aws/certificates/create/json/accepted`\.
+For more information about connecting to the message broker and using AWS IoT reserved topics, see [Lifecycle Events](life-cycle-events.md) and [Reserved Topics](reserved-topics.md)\.

 ```
 {